 The labor negotiations attorney represents the city in union labor negotiations and may provide advice on other labor matters.
+As of fiscal year 2021-2022 the budget for this department has been moved to the City Manager/Legal Department.

 LEGAL DETAILED EXPENDITURES